-- What Type of Email Is This?—Assign a message topic to help you analyze how different categories of emails perform.
-If the topic of this email isn't in the list, just add a new message topic under Settings.
-If someone has indicated they aren't interested in this topic, they'll automatically be excluded from receiving this email.
+- What Type of Email Is This?—Assign a Content Category to help you analyze how different categories of emails perform.
+If the content category you prefer isn't in the list, add a new category under Settings.

 Click the Next: Choose Audience» button at the bottom-right of the window.
 The Choose Audience window will open.